waph-team14/waph-teamproject/README.md

          * Should have CSRF protection.
       * Edit profile page. - Rohith
          * Should be inside profile page.
-      * Home page with list of posts. - Jash
+      * Home page with list of posts. - Jashwanth
          * Should include a navbar with links to profile page, chat page, logout.
          * Just list the posts.
 We will work on comments in the next sprint.
 4. Sprint - 2